carlmanaster/locus-acgt/README.md

 ## Introduction

-Locus A-C-G-T is a spreadsheet with special accommodations for DNA, RNA, and amino acid sequences.
+Locus A-C-G-T is a spreadsheet with special accommodations for DNA sequences.
 It offers sequence-specific display formats and functions.

 ## Features